Seahawks take running back Kenneth Walker III with the 41st pick in the 2022 NFL draft

 That was the second of two straight picks Seattle had in the second round with Walker following another Big Ten player, Minnesota end/edge rusher Boye Mafe, whom Seattle took at No. 40.

-In selecting Mafe and Walker the Seahawks bypassed taking a quarterback.
+In selecting Mafe and Walker, the Seahawks bypassed taking a quarterback.
 Only one had been selected to that point, Kenny Pickett of Pitt, who went to Pittsburgh in the first round Thursday.
 That left Liberty’s Malik Willis, Cincinnati’s Desmond Ridder, Ole Miss’ Matt Corral and North Carolina’s Sam Howell — all perceived as possible first but at least second-round picks — still available.

-And maybe Seattle also thinks it can still acquire a quarterback either later in the draft or a veteran after the draft.
+And maybe Seattle thinks it can still acquire a quarterback either later in the draft or a veteran after the draft.

 That only one QB had been taken to that point, though, also served as further confirmation that NFL teams are skeptical about the ability of the QBs available this year.

-Seattle has one more pick left on Friday, number 72 in the third round.
+Seattle has one more pick left on Friday, No. 72 in the third round.

 Running back wasn’t necessarily perceived as a big need for Seattle after re-signing Rashaad Penny last month.